Toronto Raptors blow out Golden State Warriors 113-93 in the NBA

 The Golden State Warriors came into the encounter on a six game winning streak and superstars Steph Curry and and Draymond Green back after injuries.

+The Raptors were without star player Kawhi Leonard who was given a rest, but still put u a decent performance at the Oracle Arena tow in with 20 points.

+In Kawhi's absence, Kyle Lowry led the Raptos with 23 points and 12 assists with Serge Ibaka adding 20 points an 12 rebounds to be victorious in Oakland despite Kevn Durant scoring 30 points for the Warriors.

-The Utah Jazz returned to winning ways against the Miami Heat with Donovan Mitchell recorded 21 points in the 111-84 win.
+The Sacramento Kings improved to 15-12 by beating the Minnesota Timberwolves 141-130 while the Utah Jazz returned to winning ways against the Miami Heat with Donovan Mitchell recorded 21 points in the 111-84 win.

 Anthony Davis recorded a season-high 44 points and 18 rebounds as the New Orleans Pelicans beat the Oklahoma City Thunder 118-114.